ethereum/cryptography-research-website/src/posts/schnorr-threshold-blogpost.md

 date: '2022-08-05'
 ---

 In this post, we discuss differences in the security assumptions underpinning four Schnorr threshold signature schemes.
-In particular, we will review the two-round FROST signing protocol by Komlo and Goldberg [1] that we refer to as FROST1, as well as an optimized variant FROST2 by Crites, Komlo, and Maller [2].
+In particular, we will review the two-round FROST signing protocol by Komlo and Goldberg[^1] that we refer to as FROST1, as well as an optimized variant FROST2 by Crites, Komlo, and Maller[^2].
 We refer to these schemes in conjunction as FROST 1/2.
-We contrast these schemes with two three-round signing protocols: SimpleTSig, also by Crites, Komlo, and Maller [2], as well as the three-round scheme by Lindell [3], which we call Lindell22.
+We contrast these schemes with two three-round signing protocols: SimpleTSig, also by Crites, Komlo, and Maller[^2], as well as the three-round scheme by Lindell[^3], which we call Lindell22.

 **TLDR.**
 - **FROST1/2 requires One-More Discrete Logarithm (OMDL) and Programmable Random Oracle Model (PROM) assumptions.**
 - **SimpleTSig can be proven using only discrete logarithm (DLP) and PROM assumptions.**
 - **Lindell22 can be proven using only DLP+PROM.
-The protocol employs the Fischlin Transform [7] in lieu of Schnorr signatures for proofs of knowledge.**
+The protocol employs the Fischlin Transform[^7] in lieu of Schnorr signatures for proofs of knowledge.**

 These assumptions refer only to the security of threshold signing and not to the distributed key generation process.
 Thanks to Elizabeth Crites and Mary Maller for feedback on this post.